 - First mounted guard on Buckingham palace in 1943 on the 25th anniversary of the RAF as the RAF Drill Unit.

-1960 - The Royal Air Force Drill Unit, which had been is existence since the early 1920s, formed into the Queen's Colour Squadron on 1 November.
+1960 - The Royal Air Force Drill Unit, which had been is existence since the early 1920s, formed into the Queen's Colour Squadron (QCS).

-1990 - As part of the restructuring of the RAF after the Cold War, QCS was given a field role under the number 63 Squadron RAF Regiment.
+1990 - After the Cold War, QCS was given a field role under the number 63 Squadron RAF Regiment.
 The unit was formed in 1943, and saw service in Northern Ireland, the Far East and the Falklands War.

 2003 - QCS deployed as 63 Squadron to provide ground defence to air assets in Basra.